Searching Within Galaxies for the Earliest Signs of Quenching With Spatially Resolved Star Formation Histories in UVCANDELS Galaxies at z< 0.3: Results

-In Figure~\ref{fig:slope_offsetz} we re-normalize the line for each galaxy and the correlation line for all combined regions by centering at the apparent pivot point of \sigmstar = 7.25[$M_\odot$ $kpc^{-2}$].
-We then take the difference between the correlation lines from each galaxy's regions as compared to the fit line from all regions.
-We obtain the difference of slope and normalization in this way 1 Gyr lookback time on the left and the time of observation on the right, with points colored by the redshift.
-The redshift seems not to correlate with the difference in normalization and slope, but it is immediately apparent that there is a broader spread in normalization at 1 Gyr lookback time and a broader spread in slope at the time of observation.
+In Figure~\ref{fig:slope_offsetz} we re-normalize the relation for each galaxy, and the combined correlation, by centering on the apparent pivot point \sigmstar = 7.25[$M_\odot$ $kpc^{-2}$].
+We then measure the differences in slope and normalization between each galaxy’s correlation and the global fit, shown for 1 Gyr lookback time (left) and the time of observation (right), with points colored by redshift.
+Redshift does not correlate with these differences.
+Instead, we find a larger spread in normalization at 1 Gyr lookback time and a larger spread in slope at the time of observation.

-By re-centering our fits on the pivot mass of \sigmstar $\approx 7.25$[$M_\odot$ $kpc^{-2}$] for both 1 Gyr lookback time and the time of observation we show that the spread in normalization that we see at 1 Gyr lookback time is not seen at the time of observation where there is instead a spread in slopes.
+Thus, re-centering both epochs on \sigmstar $\approx 7.25$[$M_\odot$ $kpc^{-2}$] highlights that the normalization spread present at 1 Gyr lookback time disappears at the time of observation, where the variation is instead dominated by slope.

-Anticipating a possible correlation from the width of the confidence interval of each galaxy we repeat this analysis this time coloring points by the change in slope as seen in Figure ~\ref{fig:slope_offsetz} and plot change in normalization against the scatter of regions within the galaxy.
-We see no correlation between the width of the confidence interval for points within a galaxy as compared to the change in slope or normalization.
+To test whether these trends might correlate with the width of each galaxy’s confidence interval, we repeat the analysis, now coloring points by the change in slope (Figure~\ref{fig:slope_offsetz}) and plotting the change in normalization against the within-galaxy scatter.
+We find no correlation between the confidence-interval width and the change in either slope or normalization.

-Figures ~\ref{fig:fit_lines}, ~\ref{fig:slope_offsetz}, and ~\ref{fig:slope_offset} beg the question of the significance of this observed pivot point and pivot mass that is common across all galaxies.
-The mass of \sigmstar $\approx$ 7.25[$M_\odot$ $kpc^{-2}$] may be evidence that processes happening this particular scale may play a pivotal role in regulating star formation for MW-type disc galaxies like the ones studied here.
+Figures ~\ref{fig:fit_lines}, ~\ref{fig:slope_offsetz}, and ~\ref{fig:slope_offset} highlight a common pivot point and mass across all galaxies.
+The mass \sigmstar $\approx$ 7.25[$M_\odot$ $kpc^{-2}$] suggests that processes on this scale may regulate star formation in MW-type disc galaxies like those studied here.

-Around this pivot point we can define two populations.
-One type has excess star formation in its low mass regions with lower star formation in the dense galactic center, while the other shows the opposite trend.
-These two types further hint at inside-out and outside-in quenching mechanisms such as AGN, SN feedback, or the presence or lack of relic inflows from the outer gas disk affecting each galaxy differently.
+Around this pivot point we identify two populations: one with excess star formation in low-mass regions and reduced activity in the dense center, and another showing the opposite.
+These patterns point to inside-out and outside-in quenching mechanisms—such as AGN, SN feedback, or varying relic inflows from the outer gas disk—affecting each galaxy differently.